 What do I mean by anomalous?
 First, you need to understand that the Ginkgo is a relict, a survivor from a period many millions of years older than even the first Angiosperm species to appear a 100+ million years ago.
 The first Ginkgo species are thought to have appeared in the Early Jurassic over 200 million years ago (Mya).
 Earlier species have been found dated back as far as 300 Mya from which Ginkgo spp. are thought to have directly descended.
 At that time the two ancient plant orders Gingkoales and Cycadales shared a common ancestor.
-Bare in mind that our single remaining species of the this genus arrived much later in the process and that there were multiple other now extinct species in the group, a group that was wide spread around a very different world as discovered in the fossil record.
+Bare in mind that our single remaining species of the this genus arrived much later in the process and that there were multiple other now extinct species in the group, a group that was wide spread around a very different world something we now understand as a result of our study of the fossil record and the history of plate tectonics, the movement of continents.
 They were once resident here in North America.
 (Check out the Ginkgo Petrified State Forest on Wanapum Reservoir and the Columbia River, out of Vantage, Washington.)
 Our single remaining species was eventually reduced in the wild to a small range in South-eastern China, though it was commonly grown in human settlements and around temples for many centuries across much of eastern Asia.
 There it survived in northwestern Zhejiang, a province which borders on the East China Sea, and south eastern Anhui, which shares a part of Zhejiang’s NW border, 2 million years ago…all other species being extinct by then.
 These few places provided ‘refugia’ where they were protected from the multiple cold cycles of the Pleistocene’s Ice Ages, and surviving in great enough numbers to maintain a viable population that could reproduce itself before ‘Man’ discovered it and began using it in landscapes.

-Over this period it is generally agreed that there were some 20 separate cycles of glacial ice advances from the poles and later retreats, a time when those species, unable to ‘move’ to more hospitable climes, were either greatly reduced in numbers and range, or went extinct.
+Over this period it is generally agreed that there were some 20 separate cycles of glacial ice advances from the poles and later retreats, a time when those species, unable to ‘move’ to more hospitable climes, were either greatly reduced in numbers and range, or were extirpated, having gone locally extinct.
+The rugged geography of China created many pockets which served both to ‘trap’ populations or shield them in other cases.
 During the periods when the ice advanced, at its ‘peak’, conditions across the globe were colder and drier with precipitation severely reduced, much of the Earth’s water frozen, the oceans dropping as much as 100 meters, and average temperatures dropping 9º-18ºF worldwide.
 Summers were shorter and cooler allowing the accumulation of ice to build upon itself from year to year.
 This single species survived while retaining several characteristics that link it more closely to other ancient and extinct plants and help differentiate it from the more modern plants that dominate the world today.
 Its most closely related fellow survivors are the Cycads another once globally widespread genus, now increasingly in a precarious survival position within their much reduced historic ranges thanks in part also to the additional pressures of human development and, more recently, of poaching.
 In the past Ginkgo biloba was often closely linked to the seed bearing, non-flowering Gymnosperms, which include todays conifers among other families and plant orders, but many now classify it as the single remaining species of its genus, family and order.
 These more ancient plants were once well suited to a world whose conditions were generally both wetter and warmer than they are today.
 While Ginkgo trees are widely planted around the world they have not naturalized anywhere beyond their limited SE China range…their survival is dependent upon us.
 Fortunately they are a much loved and ‘iconic’ tree today.

 Ginkgo: Reproduction, Pollination and Fertilization

 The use of the terms pollen and ovum in explaining the sexual reproduction of plants is a simplification.
 Surprise!
 Surprise! the process is actually much more complex, less ‘magical’, but no less wondrous!
 Pollination and fertilization is not a one step process…plants are first pollinated and then, later. fertilized.
+The pollen ‘delivered’ to the female part of a flower where it later fertilizes the ovum or egg.
 The lag between the two can be considerable.
 Plants have produced multiple pathways to accomplish reproduction.
 Beginning from the mature plant, which botanists refer to as the ‘sporophyte’, because we must begin from somewhere, the plant prepares the way by producing ‘spore’ the tiny bodies that produce the even smaller gametes, either male or female.
 To do this within the spore it grows a ‘gametophyte’, in a sense a separate organism that will in turn form the sexual gametes through the process of meiosis and mitosis.

 [In ‘earlier’, more primitive plants, before ‘seed plants’, this gametophyte stage was wholly separate and outside of the mature, sporophyte, ‘parent’.
 In these earlier, more primitive plants, gametophyte grow into a free living organism that has a very different structure than that of the mature sporophyte.
 I won’t discuss the particulars of how this happens here, but do understand that all spore and seed producing plants go through these two different stages, a gametophyte and a sporophyte stage, together referred to as alternate generations.]

 Gametes are the sexual haploid cells that contain only a single set of chromosomes.
-These are the individual eggs and sperms that when united, through fertilization, will contain two sets of chromosomes, becoming diploid, and be capable of growing into a mature organism, a sporophyte, and be prepared to begin the process again.
+They are formed by the gametophyte, developing within their tiny spores, in male plants called pollen, in female plants called ovules.
+These are the individual sperms and eggs that when united, through fertilization, will contain two sets of chromosomes, becoming diploid, and be capable of growing into a mature organism, a sporophyte, and be prepared to begin the process again, producing the spore inside of which will grow the tiny gametophytes.
 Sporophyte means spore producing.
 Gametophyte means gamete producing.
 Seed producing plants, which both Gymnosperms and Angiosperms are, include the gametophyte stage within their developing ovule and pollen.
 Seed producing plants, especially in a drier world, have an advantage over earlier plants in their ability to succeed.
-Angiosperms, extend this protection, by adding the protective ovary around around its ovule and accelerating fertilization.
+Angiosperms, extend this protection, by adding the protective ovary around its ovule and accelerating fertilization.
 Ginkgo spp. and the Gymnosperms leave their ovules ‘naked’ and exposed to the elements…and add a time intensive stage of having to produce a larger gametophyte ‘before’ fertilization.

 At present, the only stage in an Angiosperm’s reproduction that occurs ‘outside’ of the flower, is pollination.
-Pollination still requires the movement of pollen from the male to the female sexual structures, generally through the air.
+Pollination still requires the movement of pollen from the male to the female sexual structures, generally through the air though, in aquatic plants, it is often via the water.
 Plants that utilize pollinator species are more direct in this than their wind pollinated cousins, but distance must still be bridged.
 Because, unlike many/most animal species which are able to move, plants can’t position themselves to exchange gametes directly.